ubghacking/ubghacking.github.io/_posts/2019-10-22-htb-ellingson.md

 Nmap done: 1 IP address (1 host up) scanned in 16.92 seconds
 {% endhighlight %}

 Once I was able to identify what services were running, I hopped on over to the website and began to poke around while running gobuster.
-When I got to the /articles/ directory, I noticed the numbers incremented and so manually fuzzed.
-Fuzzing http://10.10.10.139/articles/5 was able to find python interactive shells.
-There, I had access to a python debugger!
+When I got to the /articles/ directory, I noticed the numbers incremented and so I manually "fuzzed".
+I did this by simply adding iterations of numbers after the /articles/ directory, until I got to 5.
+Once on http://10.10.10.139/articles/5 I was able to find python debugger shells.

 {% highlight bash lineos %}
 File "/opt/corp-web/run.py", line 32, in show_articles